haejinjo/ai-carbon-emissions-calculator/README.md

 ## Why I Built This

-AI carbon emissions should be as visible and actionable as cloud costs.
+AI token consumption and carbon emissions are tightly coupled.
+Both should be as visible and actionable as cloud costs.
 Not buried in a once-a-year ESG report that nobody reads — but surfaced in real-time to consumers and executives, right where decisions are made.

 I want to see costs appear on every QBR deck, every LLM chatbox, every model marketplace listing — the same way Google shows carbon impact for flights before you book them.